Painless Root Canal Treatment at Dazzle Dental Clinic: What Modern Endodontics Actually Involves

 The pulp — the soft tissue inside the tooth containing nerves, blood vessels, and connective tissue — can become infected when bacteria penetrate through a cavity, a crack, or a failing restoration.
 The infection causes the characteristic toothache of pulpitis: acute pain on biting, prolonged pain to hot or cold that lingers after the stimulus is removed, spontaneous pain at night.
 If untreated, the pulp dies and the infection spreads through the apex of the root into the surrounding bone, forming a periapical abscess or granuloma visible on radiograph as a dark shadow at the root tip.

-Root canal treatment addresses this by removing the infected pulp tissue (pulpectomy), cleaning and shaping the root canal system with rotary nickel-titanium files, irrigating with sodium hypochlorite (NaOCl) to eliminate residual bacteria and dissolve organic debris, and sealing the canal with gutta-percha and a biocompatible sealer.
-The tooth is then restored with a post-and-core if needed and a crown to protect the root-treated tooth from fracture under occlusal load.
+Root canal treatment addresses this by removing the infected pulp tissue (pulpectomy), cleaning and shaping the root canal system with rotary nickel-titanium files, irrigating with sodium hypochlorite (NaOCl) to eliminate residual bacteria and debris, placing an intracanal medicament between appointments where indicated, and obturating the cleaned canal with gutta-percha and a biocompatible sealer.
+The access cavity is sealed, and in most cases a crown is recommended for posterior teeth to protect against fracture.

 FAQs